Youhana-Hana/Infra-java-prevayler-K8S/01-deploy-k8s/README.md

 ```

 Script will create S3 bucket to save kops state.
 Bucket name `--bucket ${CLUSTER_FULL_NAME}-state`, then deploy kubernetes using kops.
-Kubernetes will have 6 worker nodes, and three master in us-east-2, across thrree availability zones.
+Kubernetes will have 6 worker nodes, and three master in us-east-2, across three availability zones.

 ## Why to deploy development and production clusters in two different regions
 Better to isolate development environment from production one, even better to use different AWS accounts.
 This will help: